OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ## Objectives

-This lab is in two parts.
+This lab is in several parts.
 The first part will setup the Integrated Extract for Oracle GoldenGate 18c Microservices Architecture for a uni-directional configuration using the SOE schema in the OGGOOW181 and OGGOOW182 PDBs.

+### **STEP 1**: Log into the Service Manager and check credentials.

 - 	Open up a browser window in your client VM environment in Ravello or on your laptop using a browser (like Chrome or Firefox) and enter the following URL and port: **http://localhost:16000** .

 - 	If you're using the browser on your laptop, change **localhost** to the **Ravello URL or IP Address** your instructor gave out at the beginning of the workshop **same one you used for the VNC Session**.

 - 	You should get a sign on page.
 Sign in using the username: **"ggadmin"** and password **"Welcome1"**.
 ![](images/200/33.JPG)